Michaelangel007/perl_crap_reference/README.md

 of time is checking to see if an word is unique; that is, does this word exist in the unique word list?
 If not, add it.

-While the single threaded optimized C version is half as slow, it only uses 7.0% of the memory of the bloated Perl version.
+While the single threaded optimized C version is half as slow as the Perl reference version it only uses 7.0% of the memory of the bloated Perl version.

 The multithreaded optimized C version screams at ~ 0.010s!